 NCM not in favour of death penalty for rape convicts

-New Delhi: As a debate raged over imposing death penalty for rape convicts, National Commission for Minorities (NCM) opposed such a "blanket provision", saying this would prompt offenders to kill their victims.
+New Delhi: Opposing death penalty for rape convicts, the National Commission for Minorities has said such a "blanket provision" would prompt offenders to kill their victims while cautioning the government of "knee-jerk reactions".

 "The laws concerning rape provisions should be made for enhancement of punishment with imprisonment of life and also liability to fine.
-A blanket provision for death would prompt offenders to kill their victims, compounding instances of rape and murder," the NCM said submitting its recommendations to Justice Verma Committee.
+A blanket provision for death would prompt offenders to kill their victims, compounding instances of rape and murder," the NCM in its recommendations said.

-Terming the Delhi gangrape incident as "horrific", NCM said, "Indian state needs to guard against knee-jerk reactions.
+Terming the Delhi gang-rape incident as "horrific", it said, "Indian state needs to guard against knee-jerk reactions.
 People are asking for castrations, chemical castration, public hanging etc."

 "Fast track courts should be designated to deal with such cases.
 It is also suggested that such cases should be decided by trial court within a period of 100 days.
 Six months should be the maximum period," it said.